SvenskaSpel/locust-swarm/README.md

 ## Configuration

-Any env vars starting with LOCUST_ will be forwarded to the load gen slaves.
+Any env vars starting with LOCUST_ will be forwarded to the load gen workers.
 You can use this to parametrize your locust scripts.

 ## Example run